MartinMacD/BML-Traffic-Model/README.md

 The goal of this simulation is to observe traffic patterns and visualise how traffic flow depends on car density.

+The original paper this model is based on is: Biham, O. et al. (1992) Self Organization and a Dynamical Transition in Traffic Flow Models. <br />
 More about this model can be found [here](https://en.wikipedia.org/wiki/Biham%E2%80%93Middleton%E2%80%93Levine_traffic_model).

 ## Features
 - Configurable grid size